ShahzebAamir/DRL-for-Active-Flow-Control/README.md

 7. WorkingFlowSolver.py (This contains the implementation of IPCS solver scheme using fenics framework) (Inspired from https://fenicsproject.org/pub/tutorial/html/._ftut1009.html)
 8. Working_2DCylinder_EnvDef (This creates the environment for RL algorithm, actions, rewards, necesasary plottings and data-saving)
 9. Env_instance (This instantiates the environment object)
-10. Main_leanring_PPO.ipynb (This sets up the DRL algorithm and performs training of the agent)
+10. Main_leanring_PPO.ipynb (This sets up the DRL algorithm (Proximal Policy Optimization) and performs training of the agent)
 11. Other files are just to gather results